Explicit numerical approximations for McKean-Vlasov stochastic differential equations in finite and infinite time: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the editor and referees for their helpful and valuable suggestions.

-Research of Xiaoyue Li was supported by the National Natural Science Foundation of China (No. 11971096), the National Key R\&D Program of China (2020YFA0714102), the Natural Science Foundation of Jilin Province, China (No. YDZJ202101ZYTS154), and the Fundamental Research Funds for the Central Universities, China.
+Research of Yuanping Cui was supported by the National Natural Science Foundation of China (No. 12401216).
+Research of Xiaoyue Li was supported by the National Natural Science Foundation of China (No. 12371402, 12526433) and the Tianjin Natural Science Foundation (24JCZDJC00830).
+Research of Fengyu Wang was supported by the National Key R\&D Program of China (No. 2022YFA1006000, 2020YFA0712900).

-\end{sloppypar}
+}\end{sloppypar}